jsohlendorff/continuous_time_LTMLE/note.typ

         0=[M^c (dot and T^e),sum_x M^x (dot and C)]_t = integral_0^t Delta tilde(Lambda)_c sum_(x=a,ell,y,d) d Lambda_x
     $
     where $tilde(Lambda)_c$ and $Lambda_x$ are the compensators of the censoring process and the rest of the counting processes, respectively.
-    These are explicitly given by the corresponding components in //@eq:canonical.
 Using this, we have
 $
     0 &= sum_(k=1)^K bb(1) {event(k-1) and C< t <= event(k) and C} (integral_((event(k-1) and C, t]) Delta cumhazardcensored(k, c, s) (sum_(x=a,ell,y,d) cumhazard(k, x, dif s)) \